Rovani's Sandbox

 • No control over app quality and ongoing maintenance

 Why This Persists: Shopify's app-first approach allows rapid feature expansion but creates dependency on external developers.
+Apps are built in silos without integration standards.

 Some Solutions: